-Sri Ramana Maharshi was well known in Tamil Nadu, his homeland, and parts of India, and had a large following in Europe and America.
-He was a Self-Realized Sage, that is, he was always consciously one with ALL, although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.
+Sri Ramana Maharshi was well known in Tamil Nadu, his homeland, and parts of India and had a large following in Europe and America.
+He was a Self-Realized Sage; he was always consciously one with ALL, although he acted like an ordinary human being, his body not being different from ours except perhaps for greater frailty than that of a normal person.

-He didn’t have much interest in religion, although he did visit temples in a normal way, which is customary for a Hindu boy.
-It was somewhat of a disappointment to his family who was counting on him to gain a good social position to help them maintain.
-However, it was still too early to tell, as he was young and perhaps, he would realize his responsibilities later.
+He didn’t have much interest in religion, although he did visit temples normally, which is customary for a Hindu boy.
+It was somewhat of a disappointment to his family, who counted on him to gain a good social position to help them maintain.
+However, as he was young, it was still too early to tell, and perhaps, he would realize his responsibilities later.
 Nevertheless, all this planning for the future was suddenly upset.
 At the age of sixteen, in the upstairs room of his uncle’s house, he had a great experience that was about to change everything.

 Death-experience of Ramana Maharshi

 It was July 1896, when he was 16 years old, the most important event in his life took place.
 A sudden and strong fear of death seized him so much that he felt like he was about to die, although the body was healthy and strong.